danieltj27/usernamegradients/README.md

 ## Donate

-You can say thank you by sending a [donation via PayPal](https://www.paypal.com/paypalme/dtj27).
-Totally optional.
+Support the development of this extension by [donating via PayPal](https://www.paypal.com/paypalme/dtj27).

 ## Feedback